 - The compensation report is highly sensitive and is required to be explained with utmost transparency.
 In an attempt to standardize transparency in the document, in early 2017, SEC proposed rules and regulations that will require companies to disclose the relationship between executive pay and a company’s financial performance.

 - That being said, whether the Compensation Discussion and Analysis reflects the company’s real financial performance or not needs to be tested.

 In this project, we assumed that the more positive a company’s proxy statement’s CD&A was written, the better the earnings quality of a company is in a given fiscal year.

-According to Investopedia, Two financial indicators are being used to present whether companies’ earnings with high quality or low quality.
+According to Investopedia, two financial indicators are used to determine whether companies’ earnings are high or low quality.
 A company has high quality earnings if it is generating more cash than is reported in the income statement.
 Earning quality is low if the company’s statements are not showing the negative operating results of the company.
 True cash operating results are also overstated.

 - High quality earnings: Earnings Per Share (EPS) > Operating Cash Flow Per Share (CFS)

 - Low quality earnings: Earnings Per Share (EPS) < Operating Cash Flow Per Share (CFS)

 For this project, three data sets were collected: